-Swiss Food Products to try in Switzerland
+Swiss food products to try in Switzerland

 Bircher Muesli is made from oats soaked in yoghurt and milk overnight, with berries, seasonal fruit, grated apple, lemon juice and a choice of toppings like seeds, nuts or coconut flakes.
 It’s a healthy, hearty way to begin a day of skiing in Switzerland or one of urban exploration.

 I love muesli so much I make it at home in summer with raspberries from my garden.
 It’s delicious and better than anything you could purchase in a store.
 FYI: The dried muesli cereal at the grocery store is not the same thing.
 Unless you overnight it in yoghurt and milk.
-Then it can pass, just.

 Swiss cheese is considered one of the national dishes that can be found at every meal in Switzerland, including breakfast.
 The famous Swiss cows produce enough milk for each Swiss citizen to consume 35 lbs every year.
 That is a lot of cheese.